Drew Houston: Early life

-Houston was born in Acton, Massachusetts in 1983.
+Houston was born in Acton, Massachusetts, in 1983.
 He attended Acton-Boxborough Regional High School in the 1990s.
-He later graduated with a degree in Computer Science from the Massachusetts Institute of Technology (MIT), where he was a member of the Phi Delta Theta fraternity.
+He later graduated with a degree in computer science from the Massachusetts Institute of Technology (MIT), where he was a member of the Phi Delta Theta fraternity.
 It was there that he met Arash Ferdowsi who would later go on to be co-founder and CTO of Dropbox.

-During his time in college, Houston co-founded a SAT prep company.
+During his time in college, Houston also co-founded a SAT prep company.

 Career

 Houston and Ferdowsi co-founded Dropbox in 2007.
 Houston currently is CEO and 25% owner of Dropbox.

 In February 2020, Houston joined the board of directors of Facebook, replacing Netflix CEO Reed Hastings, who left in May 2019.

-Accolades
+Reputation

-Houston was named one of the "most promising players aged 30 and under" by Business Week, and Dropbox has been touted as Y Combinator's most successful investment to date.
-Houston was also named among the top 30 under-30 entrepreneurs by inc.com, and Dropbox has been called one of the 20 best startups of Silicon Valley.

-In June 2013, MIT invited Houston to serve as speaker at its annual commencement ceremonies.
-In his remarks, Houston gave this advice:
+In 2008, Houston was named one of the "most promising players aged 30 and under" by Business Week, and Dropbox has been touted as Y Combinator's most successful investment to date.
+Houston was also named among the top 30 under-30 entrepreneurs by Inc., and Dropbox has been called one of the 20 best startups of Silicon Valley.
+In 2013, MIT invited Houston to serve as speaker at its annual commencement ceremonies.